 If you’re reading this, you’re probably struggling with negative thoughts.
 Don’t worry, you are not alone.
 It can be so easy to fall into a negative mindset.
 The good news is that there are some simple steps we can take to feel more positive.
+So the big question is, how can we be most positive?
 Positive psychology is the science behind what makes us feel good on the inside.
 Thanks to in-depth psychological studies on human thoughts, feelings, and behaviours, we know now that there are many steps we can put into practice to enhance positivity.

 Focus on the Good

-In order to feel happy, it’s of pivotal importance that we focus on strengths rather than weaknesses.
-And, though at times this is easier said than done, it’s essential to focus on the good things no matter how insignificant they may seem.
+In order to feel happy, it’s of pivotal importance that we focus on the good things we have instead of what we lack.
+And, though at times this is easier said than done, it’s essential to focus on the good no matter how insignificant they may seem.
 For example, imagine you can no longer attend an event you’ve been excited about, focus on the free time you’ll have to relax or watch your favourite TV show.
+By focusing on the good, you will develop an abundance mindset.
+Learn to love what you have instead of focusing on what you lack.

 Embrace and Enhance Your Strengths